 The Innovation of the Year Awards recognize and celebrate University of Guelph innovations that have made, or have the potential to generate value for Canada.

 Since 2016, innovations representing work conducted by researchers across a variety of university departments have been recognized.
 These innovations continue to have a positive influence in diverse areas including animal health, food packaging, environment and human wellness.

 Have an innovation you'd like to nominate?
-Watch for the 2021 Call for Nominations is open May 10 - July 30 at noon.
+The 2021 Call for Nominations is open May 10 - July 30 at noon.